 The Company believes that its present facilities are adequate for its current needs and that they are adequately covered by insurance.
-Substantially all of the Company's facilities and equipment are used as collateral for long-term notes, which as of December 31, 2009 had a balance of \$2.8 million (see "Liquidity and Capital Resources").
+Substantially all of the Company's facilities and equipment are used as collateral for long-term notes, which as of December 31, 2010 had a balance of \$2.6 million.